 - The number of shares being issued by the corporation

 - The name and information of the organizer of the corporation

 - The names of members of the corporation's board of directors

 One aspect of bylaws that is similar to articles of incorporation is the fact that they can vary, depending on the needs of the business.
 However, the articles of incorporation won't include information about the structure or operations of the business.

 If you need help understanding are bylaws required for a corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.